MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/data-sources-supported-ssas-tabular-1400.md

 [!INCLUDE[ssas-appliesto-sqlas-all](../../includes/ssas-appliesto-sqlas-all.md)]

-This article describes the types of data sources that can be used with SQL Server Analysis Services (SSAS) tabular models at the 1400 and higher compatibility level.

-For SSAS tabular models at the 1200 and lower compatibility levels, see [Data sources supported in SQL Server Analysis Services tabular 1200  models](data-sources-supported-ssas-tabular.md).
+This article describes the types of data sources that can be used with **SQL Server Analysis Services** (SSAS) tabular models at the 1400 and higher compatibility level.
+For **Azure Analysis Services**, see [Data sources supported in Azure Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-datasource).

-For Azure Analysis Services, see [Data sources supported in Azure Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-datasource).

 ## Cloud data sources